 - BEST MANAGEMENT PRACTICES

 - Conservation practices or systems of practices and management measures that control soil loss and reduce water quality degradation caused by nutrients, animal waste, toxins, and sediment.
 Agricultural best management practices include, but are not limited to, strip cropping, terracing, contour stripping, grass waterways, animal waste structures, ponds, minimal tillage, grass and naturally vegetated filter strips, and proper nutrient management measures.

 - FARM PRODUCT

-- Any agricultural, horticultural, vegetable, or fruit product of the soil, including livestock, meats, poultry, eggs, dairy products, wool, hides, feathers, nuts, honey, and every product of farm, forest, orchard, garden or water including aquacultural products, but does not include canned, frozen, dried, or pickled products (Agriculture Article, § 10-601(c), of the Annotated Code ).
+- Any agricultural, horticultural, vegetable, or fruit product of the soil, including livestock, meats, poultry, eggs, dairy products, wool, hides, feathers, nuts, honey, and every product of farm, forest, orchard, garden or water, including aquacultural products, but does not include canned, frozen, dried, or pickled products [Md.
+Code Ann., Agriculture Art., § 10-601(c)].

 - GENERALLY ACCEPTED AGRICULTURAL PRACTICES

 - Methods used in connection with agricultural operations that do not violate applicable federal, state or local laws or public health, safety and welfare and which are generally accepted agricultural practices in the agriculture industry.
 Generally accepted agricultural practices include, but are not limited to, practices that are recognized as best management practices, and methods that are recommended by various governmental agencies, bureaus, and departments, such as the University of Maryland Cooperative Extension, the Talbot Soil Conservation District, and the like.